splunk-soar-connectors/msgraphforoffice365/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'list group members'
-List all the members in group
+List all the members in group by group ID or group e-mail address

 Type: **investigate**
 Read only: **True**